massacresIV/PF1EE/docs/srd/races/versatile-lineages/dhampirs.md

 ---

+## Dhampir Lineages

-### Dhampir Lineage Traits
+### Graveborn Lineage Traits

-Dhampirs inherit a blend of mortal vitality and undead malice—a paradox of blood that manifests in traits both eerie and evocative.
-Whether the result of a vampire’s touch upon an unborn child or the unholy union of predator and prey, these traits define the dhampir's existence in a world that rarely welcomes them.
+Graveborn are dhampirs—creatures born of mortal blood and undead sin.
+Caught between life and death, they inherit a paradox of existence: breathing, yet touched by the grave.
+Whether the result of a vampire’s cursed bite upon an unborn child or a darker union best left unspoken, Graveborn walk the world with beauty that chills and a soul forever shadowed.

-- **Cursed Grace:** Dhampirs possess a haunting beauty and unnatural agility.
-They gain +2 Dexterity, +2 Charisma, –2 Constitution, and a +2 bonus to one other ability score of their choice, except Dexterity or Charisma.
+- **Cursed Grace:** Graveborn possess a haunting beauty and unnatural agility.
+They gain +2 Dexterity**, +2 Charisma, –2 Constitution, and a +2 bonus to one other ability score of their choice, except Dexterity or Charisma.

-- **Blood Without Decay:** Death does not claim a dhampir easily.
-A dhampir takes no penalties from energy drain effects, though he can still be killed if he accrues more negative levels then he has Hit Dice.
-After 24 hours, any negative levels a dhampir takes are removed without the need for an additional saving throw.
+- **Blood Without Decay:** Death does not claim a Graveborn easily.
+They take no penalties from energy drain effects, though they can still be killed if they accrue more negative levels than they have Hit Dice.
+After 24 hours, any negative levels they possess are removed automatically without requiring a saving throw.

-- **Graveborn Fortitude:** The taint of undeath provides strange immunities.
-Dhampirs gain a +2 racial bonus on saving throws against disease and mind-affecting effects.
+- **Graveborn Fortitude:** The taint of undeath grants strange resilience.
+Graveborn gain a +2 racial bonus on saving throws against disease and mind-affecting effects.

-- **Negative Energy Affinity:** A dhampir walks between life and death.
-Though a living creature, a dhampir reacts to positive and negative energy as if it were undead—positive energy harms it, while negative energy heals it.
+- **Negative Energy Affinity:** Though living, a Graveborn reacts to energy as if undead—positive energy harms them, while negative energy heals them.

-- **Predatory Nature:** A lifetime spent navigating fear, suspicion, and lies hones a dhampir's instincts.
-Dhampir gain a +2 racial bonus on Bluff and Perception checks.
+- **Predatory Nature:** A lifetime spent navigating fear, suspicion, and lies hones the Graveborn’s instincts.
+They gain a +2 racial bonus on Bluff and Perception checks.

-- **Whispers from the Grave:** Dhampirs can *detect undead* once per day, as though sensing echoes of their own origins in the world beyond the veil.
-This spell-like ability has a caster level equal to the dhampir's character level.
+- **Whispers from the Grave:** Graveborn can cast *detect undead* once per day as a spell-like ability.
+They often describe this as a chilling awareness of death lingering nearby.
+The caster level equals the Graveborn’s character level.

-- **Vampiric Eyes:** A dhampir’s gaze pierces gloom like moonlight on tombstones.
-Dhamphirs can see twice as far as humans in conditions of dim light, gaining low-light vision.
-If they already have low-light vision from their base race, they instead gain darkvision out to 60 feet.
+- **Vampiric Eyes:** A Graveborn’s gaze pierces gloom like moonlight over headstones.
+They can see twice as far as humans in dim light, gaining low-light vision.
+If they already possess low-light vision from their base race, they instead gain darkvision out to 60 feet.